Early children's fiction in Australia | National Library of Australia (NLA)

 Introduction

-During the seventeenth and eighteenth centuries, writing as a profession was considered not suitable for women.
-Although women read books, writing them was seen as a distraction from being a good wife.
+In the 1700s and 1800s, writing was not considered a suitable job for women.
+While many women read books, writing them was often seen as a distraction from their role as wives and mothers.

 Early works

-The first children’s book published in Australia is believed to be A Mother’s offering to her children in 1841.
-It was originally published anonymously by ‘A Lady, long resident in New South Wales’.
-It was later discovered that the book had been written by Charlotte Barton.
+Australia’s first children’s book is believed to be A Mother’s offering to her children, published in 1841.
+The author was listed as ‘A Lady, long resident in New South Wales’, but was later identified as Charlotte Barton.

-Barton lived with her four children on a large property in NSW.
-She had come to Australia from England to work as a governess and, later, taught her own children.
-The book is a series of thirteen stories told as conversations between a mother and her children.
-The stories are set in a rural setting in the Australian bush.
-Each story teaches a lesson, a popular style of writing at the time to ensure children were raised with high moral standards.
+Charlotte Barton had travelled from England to work as a governess.
+She later settled in New South Wales and taught her own four children.
+Her book is made up of thirteen short stories, written as conversations between a mother and her children.
+The stories are set in the Australian bush and each one includes a lesson about good behaviour — a popular style at the time.

 Title page of early children's literature publication